 - Celebrating at the Purley Platinum Jubilee Extravaganza with a stall and tai chi demonstration

 - The League of Friends Summer Fete, where we organised a very successful tombola stall

 - Reading Borough Council Disability Awareness Day, at which our tai chi instructor ran a short tai chi class for visitors

 - We successfully applied for the Caversham Waitrose green token scheme for community projects, and were delighted to receive funds to promote and develop our Caversham tai chi class

 - Members of Calcot WI chose Arthritis Matters for their annual charity and raised funds throughout the year through raffles and stalls.

-- Our chairman’s sister Kareen Mann signed up once again to run the Reading half-marathon, and although the race was cancelled due to bad weather, those people who had sponsored her were happy to donate their pledges.
+- Our chairman’s sister Kareen Mann has signed up each year to run the Reading half-marathon, and although the race was cancelled one year due to bad weather, those people who had sponsored her were happy to donate their pledges.

 - Raffles at our regular coffee mornings have continued to prove popular.

 - We have recently been chosen for one of Asda’s chosen community projects.

 Kim’s sister, Kareen, competing in the Reading Half Marathon in April 2023, finishing in a great time of 1:49:46 (chip time)

 Despite activities being delayed by the pandemic, the Thames Valley Flower Club presented us with a very generous cheque in June 2022.